asdfmi/agent-flow/docs/workflow_builder_guide.rst

    - ``log`` – Append a readable message to the event stream.
    - ``script`` – Execute custom JavaScript in the page context.
    - ``extract_text`` – Capture text content and expose it as a metric.
-   - ``if`` / ``loop`` – Branch or iterate based on selectors or stored variables.
 4. Fill the configuration form presented for the selected type.
 Required fields are marked in the UI.
-5. Optionally set **Next step key** to override the default sequential flow or define **Exit step key** for loops.
+5. Configure transitions:
+   - Set **Default next node** to declare the fallback edge when no conditions match.
+   - Add one or more **Conditional edges** with selectors, delays, or scripts to branch the flow.
-6. Save the step.
+6. Save the node.
 The workflow persists immediately if the update succeeds.

 Configuring Success Conditions
 ------------------------------
-For action steps you can declare a success policy under **Success conditions**:
+For action nodes you can declare a success policy under **Success conditions**:
 - ``none`` – No extra check; the step completes when the handler is finished.
 - ``selector`` – Wait until a CSS selector matches an element.
 - ``text`` – Wait until the page contains the provided substring.